stoeps13/connections-doc/source/admin/admin/t_admin_forums_configure_max_attachments.md

 You can control space on the server by editing settings in the forum-config.xml file to limit the number of attachments that users can upload to a forum post.

+!!! note
-**Note:** You can also use the <sizelimits\> section of the forum-config.xml to set a file size limit per file extension type.
+    You can also use the <sizelimits\> section of the forum-config.xml to set a file size limit per file extension type.

 1. To configure the maximum number of attachments that can be uploaded to a single post, complete the following steps.
 2. Start the wsadmin client from the following directory on the system where you installed the Deployment Manager: